 It is said that the morning of Govatsa Dwadashi is the best time, as the energy is calm and positive.

-As a family, each family member each with respect, will gather together and chant the name of God.
+As a family, each family member, with respect, will gather together and chant the name of God.
 Before participating in the puja, they will make everyone take a vow to fast.

 On this day, it is considered very auspicious to decorate the cow herself.
 The cow is adorned with flower garlands, and a tilak is put on her forehead.